Iso-Riemannian Optimization on Learned Data Manifolds: Preliminaries

 \section{Preliminaries}

-In \Cref{sec:introduction}, we already noted that establishing convergence for (\ref{eq:iso-first-order-scheme}) requires tools that go beyond what is currently available in the literature on Riemannian optimization.
+In \Cref{sec:introduction}, we already noted that establishing convergence of (\ref{eq:iso-first-order-scheme}) for problems of the form (\ref{eq:mfld-opt-problem-init}) requires tools that go beyond what is currently available in the literature on Riemannian optimization.
 To clarify both the limitations of Riemannian optimization and the motivation for introducing iso-Riemannian geometry in the setting of real-valued data analysis -- and to highlight how the latter may provide the language to overcome the shortcomings of the former -- we will review each framework to the extent relevant for this work, particularly since the two communities engaging with them remain largely disconnected.
-Before proceeding, however, we first recall some basic notation from Riemannian geometry to set the stage and discuss data-driven Riemannian geometry as used in this work.
+Before proceeding, however, we first recall some basic notation from Riemannian geometry to set the stage and discuss a specific setting of Euclidean pullback-based data-driven Riemannian geometry that motivates this work\footnote{We emphasize that the theoretical framework developed later applies to a more general setting.
+The Euclidean pullback formulation is presented here primarily because, at present, it offers the only practically scalable approach for constructing the class of Riemannian structures considered in this work.}.